Changing your will

 It’s a good idea to review your will every now and then to make sure it still says what you want it to say.
-And you should definitely look at your will again when:

-- you get married – marriage revokes a will in England and Wales (but not Scotland)
+- You get married.
+Marriage revokes a will in England and Wales (but not Scotland).

-- you get divorced – getting divorced doesn’t revoke a will, although in England and Wales your ex husband/wife or civil partner wouldn’t benefit from it
+- You get divorced.
+Getting divorced doesn’t revoke a will, although in England and Wales your ex-husband/wife or civil partner wouldn’t benefit from it.

-- someone named in your will dies
+- Someone named in your will dies.

 You shouldn’t alter the original will document.
 If you would like to make significant changes to the will, then it might be better to write a new will.
 If you do write a new will you can revoke the old one by destroying it.